 Primary Purpose

-Provide an income tax-free lump sum payment to beneficiaries in the event of policyholder’s death.
+Provide an income tax-free payment or payments to beneficiaries in the event of policyholder’s death.

 Provide a guaranteed income stream to annuity owner for a specified period or life.